Assistance with Paying Bills

 ALL midweek meetings will take place online, conference call, or other tele-media.
 The same time schedule will be maintained as closely as possible.

 In-person Sunday morning Sunday School classes at the church are canceled until further notice.
-We will cover the Sunday School lesson during the Wednesday evening Bible Study conference call/online meeting.
+Online Sunday School @ 9:00am.
+Facebook Live & Zoom.

 Sunday Morning Worship will take place from 10:30 AM to 11:30 AM online.